-Mr. Merksamer has over 26 years of experience in the environmental, geotechnical, and construction field, including extensive project management experience.
-Mr. Merksamer’s experience involves working on multi – million dollar remediation and construction projects for major oil and utility companies, airports, and engineering firms.
-He is proficient in the management of daily operations, budgets, health and safety, permitting, and coordination of all subcontractors to ensure safe and successful completion of projects.
+Mr. Merksamer has a combined 27 years of extensive project management experience in the shipping, environmental, geotechnical, and construction fields.
+Mr. Merksamer’ s experience involves working on multi – million-dollar projects for major oil, utility, airports, shipping, and engineering firms.
+He is proficient in the management of daily operations, logistics, budgets, health and safety, permitting, reporting, and coordination of all subcontractors to ensure safe and successful completion of projects.

-Mr. Merksamer is experienced in performing all aspects of Phase I and II site assessments and is knowledgeable in the design, installation, and monitoring of various remediation systems including vapor extraction, groundwater treatment, bio-remediation, and soil fixation.
-Mr. Merksamer is an expert in managing and controlling large-scale field operations associated with health and safety programs, remediation, demolition, and general construction projects.
+Mr. Merksamer is experienced in performing all aspects of Phase I and II site assessments and remediation projects and is knowledgeable in the permitting, design, installation, and monitoring of various treatment systems including ballast water treatment systems (BWTS), vapor extraction, groundwater treatment, bioremediation, and soil fixation.
+Mr. Merksamer is an expert in managing and controlling large-scale operations associated with logistics, health and safety programs, remediation, demolition, and general construction projects.

 Over the past 17 years Ms. Merksamer has gained expertise in a wide variety of environmental projects.
 Her focus for the last 15 years has been aquatic invasive species and the global transport of organisms in ship’s ballast water.
 A substantial area of Ms. Merksamer’s work involves assisting clients with obtaining approvals for ballast water treatment (BWT) technologies from various ship classification societies and international administrations.
 Management of these approvals requires extensive regulatory agency interaction, document / dossier preparation, data analysis, and risk assessment support.
 She is familiar with the logistics of scientific testing of BWT systems onboard ships, as well as system operation, maintenance, crew interaction and training.
 Ms. Merksamer stays informed on the latest global regulations pertaining to ballast water as well as scientific and technology advancements pertinent to BWT, and how those aspects can impact compliance, monitoring and enforcement for ballast water discharge standards.